 What is the Commercial Due Diligence Process?

 There are three basic stages in a commercial due diligence:

-1. The initial liaison between a prospective buyer and the third party they have hired to undertake the due diligence.
-At this stage the buyer will outline specific information it wants on the target company and set clear deadlines – generally to coincide with negotiations.
+- The initial liaison between a prospective buyer and the third party they have hired to undertake the due diligence.
+At this stage the buyer will outline specific information it wants on the target company and set clear deadlines – generally coinciding with negotiations.

 The report is generally intended to be exhaustive, and as such will generally be tailored to the specific industry and nuances of a target.

 Beyond the basic facts about a company’s history, values, products and services, there are several core factors which any proper commercial due diligence report should touch on:

 - Legal Status – does the company have proper legal documentation?
 Are there outstanding contracts or litigation issues?
 This will indicate not just the level of administrative work to be done but how well the company is currently being run.

 - Plans and predictions of the target company – what are the company’s long term plans?
 Are its projections and targets currently feasible?
 This should give you not just a sense of the management and ambitions of a company, but the kind of culture and self-image it has.

 - Internal culture – how do employees and management interact?
 What is the overall mindset and workplace dynamic?
 This tells you how effective a workforce you will be acquiring and how much restricting of personnel will be needed.